 - If duplicate DIN has been issued to the director;

 - The allotted DIN was obtained By fraudulent means;

 - On the death of concerned DIN holder;

 - In the case where the DIN holder has been declared as a person of unsound mind by the Court and

 - In the case where the DIN holder has been adjudicated insolvent by the Court.

 Voluntarily by DIN Holder :

 The DIN holder may voluntarily surrender his DIN suo motto.
-In such a situation he would be required to file e form DIR 5 attaching with it a declaration that he though in possession of DIN has never been appointed as director in any company and that the DIN which is being surrendered has never been used in making any communication to any regulatory authority.
+In such a situation he would be required to file e form DIR 5 attaching with it a declaration that he thought in possession of DIN has never been appointed as a director in any company and that the DIN which is being surrendered has never been used in making any communication to any regulatory authority.
 On verification by Central Government, the said DIN shall be deactivated.
-It is not always the scenario that DIN is to be surrender only if order is received by Central government but DIN for surrendering DIN, DIN can be surrendered voluntarily by the concerned DIN holder also.
-Under this route the process is simple and less time consuming as against surrendering DIN by Central Government order.
+It is not always the scenario that DIN is to be surrender only if the order is received by the Central government but DIN for surrendering DIN, DIN can be surrendered voluntarily by the concerned DIN holder also.
+Under this route, the process is simple and less time-consuming as against surrendering DIN by Central Government order.
 The director surrendering the DIN would be required to specify the reason as to why he is surrendering the DIN.

 Legal provisions concerning DIN surrender

 For surrendering DIN, the director shall be required to comply with the provisions of the Companies Act, 2013 and Rule 11(f) of Companies (Appointment and Qualification of Directors) Rules, 2014.